lgreco/cdp/docs/source/shared/zoom.rst

 Online meetings
 ================

-If the class is asynchronous or online, you'll need [Microsoft Teams to participate](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software).
+If the class is asynchronous or online, you'll need `Microsoft Teams to participate <https://www.microsoft.com/en-us/microsoft-teams/group-chat-software>`__.

 It is a good idea to have this app handy even for synchronous courses that meet on campus.
 For example, during inclement weather, I may move the class meeting to online, to keep everyone safe, dry, and warm.